MedourMehdi/mm_mint_pic/README.md

 ![Product Name Screen Shot][product-screenshot]
 <div style="text-align: justify">
-mm_mint_pic is designed to display images in modern Freemint formats in GEM windows.
+mm_mint_pic is designed to display modern formats images in GEM windows.
-It also lets you transform images by scaling or rotating them.
+It lets you transform images by scaling or rotating them.
 It works in 1bpp, 4bpp (no screen cropping yet) and 8bpp planar modes, as well as 16bpp, 24bpp and 32bpp for large screen configurations.
 Note that the best performance is achieved in 32bpp mode.
 TIFF and HEIF containers are supported.